laminlabs/bionty-base/docs/guide/concepts.md

-# Guide
+# Concepts

-Welcome to the Bionty guide! 👋

-In the following we will outline the main concepts and terminology of Bionty.

-## Entities
+## Entity

-In many practical applications, a biological entity (e.g., `Species`) represents a variable that can take values from a vocabulary of terms.
+Let's define a biological entity (e.g., `Species`) to be a variable that takes values from a vocabulary of terms with biological meaning.

 1. There are different roughly equivalent vocabularies for the same entity.
    For example, one can describe species with the vocabulary of the scientific names, the vocabulary of the common names, or the vocabulary of ontology IDs for the same species.
-2. There are different versions and granularity of these vocabularies.
+2. There are different versions & sources of these vocabularies.
+3. Terms in the vocabularies have different granularity, and are often hierarchical.
-   Typically, vocabularies are based on a given version of a public ontology, and may contain “custom” terms representing new knowledge that is not yet represented publicly.
+4. Typically, vocabularies are based on a given version of a public reference ontology, but contain additional “custom” terms corresponding to "new knowledge" absent from reference ontologies.
+For example, new cell types or states, new synthetic genes, etc.

-## Entity model
+## Bionty

+The central class {class}`~bionty.Bionty` models 3 of the 4 above-mentioned properties of biological entities:

-We address 1. with a so-called `Entity` model: Within Bionty, the primary representation for an entity is a `Bionty` object resembling an `Entity`, in which each column of the Entity table attribute corresponds to a vocabulary.
+1. Every `Bionty` object comes with a table of terms in which each column corresponds to an alternative vocabulary for the entity.

-We address 2. through a user-setup process consists of:

-- looking up a standard ontology, fixing a resolution/depth of terms in the ontology and writing it to the vocabulary.
-- adding user-defined terms to the ontology, or, if their relation within the ontology is not yet clear, directly to the vocabulary.

-Example:

-- Species is an entity.
-- Take one value that the entity can take: _human_ is a choice (the name) for a descriptor of the abstract entry/ value/ term _homo sapiens_

-## The Bionty class

-The {class}`~bionty.Bionty` class is the core class of Bionty that implements the above introduced **Entity model**.

-It offers three primary functionalities (`.df`, `.lookup`, `.curate`) that are managed by a single parameter `id`.
-When instantiating a {class}`~bionty.Bionty` object set the default `id` by, for example, `bionty.Phenotype(reference_id="id")`.
-The `id` corresponds to the field name that constitutes the primary reference for every subsequent operation (`.df`, `.lookup`, `.curate`).

-1. Accessing ontology DataFrames: The `reference_id` parameter sets the default index of the Pandas DataFrame when it is accessed (`.df`).
-   See {doc}`./lookup`.
-2. Looking up records: Bionty offers a `.lookup` function to lookup identifiers of Bionty records.
-   See {doc}`./lookup`.
-3. Curating ontologies: By default, `.curate` curates any specified column in the target Pandas DataFrame against the index as defined by the `reference_id` of the Bionty DataFrame.
-   See {doc}`./curate`.

-## Glossary

-1. **entity** (lower case) refers to biological entities as described above.
-2. **`Bionty`** refers to the entity class.
-3. **Bionty table/reference table** refers to a table where the columns are vocabularies, accessed via `Bionty.df`.
-4. **Records** refers to entries/rows in the Bionty table.
-5. **Vocabularies** are sets of terms that describe an entity.
-6. **Ontologies** refer to sets of standardized terms that constitute a vocabulary.
+2. Every table is versioned & has a tracked reference source (typically, a public ontology).
+3. Most tables have a children column that allows mapping hierarchies.
+4. Adding user-defined records amounts to managing bioregistries, and we recommend using Bionty's SQL extension ([lnschema_bionty](https://lamin.ai/docs/lnschema-bionty)).